 - Shearing – Shearing occurs when two surfaces move in opposite direction, creating tension.
 If the clothing or brace remains in the same place as the body moves, it can result in a tear of the already fragile skin.

-How to Recognize the Signs of Bedsores
+How Do I Recognize the Signs of Bedsores?

 Many patients are not able to recognize the pain and discomfort of bedsores themselves, so it’s very important that you understand the early signs and symptoms of bedsores for them.
 Bedsores are often a result of inadequate care, so at the first sign of bedsores on a loved one it’s imperative to get in contact with a Las Vegas nursing home abuse attorney to discuss your rights to financial compensation and suit.
 The most common places for bedsores to develop are: